JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 subtitle: Southwark forks out £211m to rescue troubled Aylesbury estate regeneration
 published: false
 ---
-## Southwark bail out Notting Housing Genesis
+## Southwark bails out Notting Hill Genesis

 Southwark Council has announced that the First Development Site (FDS) phase of the Aylesbury state regeneration will now deliver 520 council homes, increasing the number of social rented homes on the phase by 280 units.
 The figures come from [a Cabinet report](http://moderngov.southwark.gov.uk/documents/s89813/Report%20Aylesbury%20Regeneration%20programme%20-%20Delivery%20of%20New%20Council%20Homes.pdf) to be considered on Tuesday 14 June.
 These will be the first new council homes on the regeneration; xxxx social rented homes, managed by L&Q, out of a total yyy new homes have already been built.
 The whole regeneration should deliver a total of over 4,000 new homes, 70% of which will be affordable, half of which will be social rented.